 4kW solar system

-A 4,000 watt system will use from 10 to 14 panels.
+A 4,000 watt system will use from 7 to 10 solar panels.
 The modules can generate around 800 kWh of electricity per month on average (varies by location).
 The solar array will need 260 square feet of space on the roof or ground.